John Geoghan: Murder

 A Worcester jury found Druce guilty of first-degree murder on January 25, 2006, after the jury rejected his insanity defense.
 During the trial, Druce was seen with a black eye he received from an individual who surprised him in his cell.
 The man who had surprised Druce was reported to have been wearing correction officers' pants, suggesting a reprisal by prison staff for the embarrassment surrounding Geoghan's murder.
 Druce was sentenced a second time to life in prison without the possibility of parole.

 In June 2007, The Boston Herald received a handwritten letter signed "Joseph Lee Druce", stating "The truth about Officer involvement in John Geogan's (sic) death", along with an address for a YouTube video.
 The address contained a video taken by security cameras inside Souza-Baranowski Correctional Center, made during the murder.
 The 10-minute video shows the attempts made by correction officers to open the cell door (as many as five pulling at one time), along with videos showing resuscitation emergency personnel's efforts on Geoghan.
-Inmates at Souza-Baranowski do not have Internet access.
+Inmates at Souza-Baranowski do not have internet access.
 Department of Correction officials investigated who posted the video, as it was from an internal security camera.

 Geoghan was buried at Holyhood Cemetery in Brookline, Massachusetts, on August 28, 2003.

 Effects of the Geoghan case on other church leaders

 Robert Joseph Banks

 Robert Joseph Banks, then an auxiliary bishop in Boston, had recommended in 1989 that Geoghan remain as a parish priest despite receiving an assessment that he would likely continue to act on his pedophilia.
 Banks was appointed bishop of the Diocese of Green Bay in 1990.
 He retired in 2003, having reached the church's mandatory retirement age of 75 years.
-Banks remains Bishop Emeritus of Green Bay.
+Banks remained Bishop Emeritus of Green Bay until his death in 2026.